-2.3.
-Information on Subawards
+4.2.3 Information on Subawards

-The recipient must submit information to the GOR on all other subawards not approved as part of the original award by the deadline established in the General Timetable of Standard Deliverables.
+The recipient's use of subawards must be consistent with its description for using subawards provided in its proposal.
+The recipient must submit information to the GOR on all subawards not approved as part of the original award based on timeline developed with USDOL, as noted in the General Timetable of Standard Deliverables.
 Prior approval is not required for contracts to non-government entities.

-For more information on Subawards and Contracts, see section XII.2.
+For more information on Subawards and Contracts, see section 12.2.